 Labor and Employment

 Our clients routinely call on us for guidance in negotiating and drafting executive compensation agreements, employment contracts, trade secret and confidentiality agreements, non-compete and non-solicitation agreements, and substance abuse policies.
-In addition, we actively counsel clients in all aspects of personnel relations and policy development, including compliance with Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act (ADEA), the Texas Commission on Human Rights Act, the Americans with Disabilities Act (ADA), the Family and Medical Leave Act (FMLA), and other federal and state laws.
+In addition, we actively counsel clients in all aspects of personnel relations and policy development, including compliance with Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act (ADEA), the Texas Commission on Human Rights Act, the Americans with Disabilities Act (ADA), the Family and Medical Leave Act (FMLA), the Occupational Safety and Health Act, and other federal and state laws.

 We assist clients with issues relating to workplace violence, whistleblower litigation, and employee privacy issues, frequently defending them against claims of negligent hiring, retention, supervision, or assignment, and against claims of workers’ compensation retaliation or discrimination.
 We handle litigation claims to enforce or defend employment agreements, including confidentiality and non-compete agreements.